Bulk Sample Transfer

 The user's mental model

-Lab technicians always organize their physical workspace with source containers on the left and target containers on the right — transferring samples left to right.
+Lab technicians always organize their physical workspace with source containers on the left and target containers on the right, transferring samples left to right.
 Any digital solution that breaks this spatial model would fight their muscle memory and increase errors.

 User needs and challenges

-The interviews revealed that the biggest pain point wasn't the pipetting itself — it was the cognitive overhead of tracking which sample goes where.
+The interviews revealed that the biggest pain point wasn't the pipetting itself.
+It was the cognitive overhead of tracking which sample goes where.
 Users relied on handwritten notes, printed spreadsheets, and physical markers to keep track, creating multiple points of failure.

 I keep a printed sheet next to me and cross off each sample after I pipette it.
 If I get interrupted, I sometimes lose track and have to start verifying from the beginning.